 Hmong Americans are less likely than the average American to have a household income over $50,000, be employed, or be a college graduate.
 But the livelihoods of these families, which […]

-Christian Edlagan is the Events and Conferences Coordinator at the Washington Center for Equitable Growth.
+Christian Edlagan is the Events and Conferences Manager at the Washington Center for Equitable Growth.
 Prior to joining Equitable Growth, he was a Project Assistant at the National Endowment for Democracy (NED).
 He previously provided outreach and digital communications support for various non-profits and projects, including Groundswell Energy, the United Nations Free & Equal campaign, and AARP NY.
 A proud Filipino New Yorker, Christian serves on the Board of Trustees of the National Association of Asian American Professionals, DC Chapter (NAAAP-DC) and was recently Chair of the Board of Directors with the Conference on Asian Pacific American Leadership, focused on improving public service leadership opportunities for Asian Americans and Pacific Islanders.
 He graduated from Loyola University New Orleans with a B.A. in Political Science, and has worked and studied in Belgium, Bulgaria, Canada, and Estonia.